petershin/liferay-learn/docs/courses/latest/en/web-site-manager/workflow-and-publishing-tools/working-with-the-50th-anniversary-publication.md

 ---
 # Working in the 50th Anniversary Publication

 The publication template is in place for Clarity's special events.
-Here, the publication administrator will create the publication, and the publication editors will begin working on its content.
+Now the publication administrator will create the publication, enabling the publication editors to begin working on its content.

 Preston Palmer is a publication administrator in the template, so log in with this user to create the 50th anniversary event's publication: